What to Know: Your Course at Commonweal Garden

 Camping and Accommodations

-You will be camping during your stay at Commonweal Garden.
+If you will be camping during your stay at Commonweal Garden.
 Please be sure to bring the proper gear — a tent, a warm sleeping bag, sleeping mattress, a tarp to keep moisture from getting to your tent from the ground, and any other desired gear.
 See suggested What You Should Bring list below.

 The site has portable toilets and solar showers.
 There are several sink stations for washing hands and brushing teeth.
 All of the sink stations have potable water.
 Please do not drink from the garden faucets.